klerpi/backend-assessment/README.md

 ## The solution

 The solution leverages Python, Django and the Django Rest Framework to create an API that satisfies the provided use cases.
-PostgreSQL is the choice for the DMBS.
+PostgreSQL is the choice for the DBMS.

 And, finally, the solution runs in containers using Docker.
 Docker Compose is used for the container orchestration.